About the Journal

 - A ban on submissions from an individual for a defined period.

 When dealing with unethical behavior, the Editorial Staff will rely on the guidelines and recommendations provided by the Committee on Publication Ethics (COPE): http://publicationethics.org

-Retraction PolicyManuscripts published in the Journal shall remain extant, exact and unaltered as long as it is possible.
+Retraction PolicyManuscripts published in the Journal shall remain extant, exact, and unaltered as long as it is possible.
 However, occasionally, circumstances may arise where a published manuscript will later require retraction.
 The main reason for retraction is serious flaws in the article which were not detected prior to publishing.
 The aim of retraction is for preserving the integrity of science and not for the purpose of punishing the author.
 Standards for dealing with retractions have been developed by a number of library and scholarly bodies, and COPE practice has been adopted by this journal to deal with retraction.
 The original content of the retracted article will remain unchanged with a watermark in the PDF indicating on each page that it is “RETRACTED.”

 Peer Review Process

-Journal of Modern Materials will follow continuous online publication program on daily basis with 2 volumes per year.
-Accepted articles will be published as soon as get ready for publication in the current volume and always free to access, download and reuse under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
+Journal of Modern Materials will follow a continuous online publication program on daily basis with 2 volumes per year.
+Accepted articles will be published as soon as gets ready for publication in the current volume and always free to access, download and reuse under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.

 Note: Earlier this journal proposed Quarterly publication of the issues.